Kadhalikka Neramillai: Plot

 Meanwhile, Chellappa starts a film production house called Oho Productions.
 Unable to earn anyone's faith in his capabilities, he handles the filmmaking himself.
 Chellappa unsuccessfully tries to persuade his father to finance his film; he engages the estate manager's daughter, Meenalochni, to play the heroine in his film.
 Chellappa selects Ashok for the film's screenplay and asks "Chidambaram" to fund it.
 When the film does not progress as expected, Meenalochni's father forces Chellappa to marry her.
 Chellappa initially refuses but realising he has no choice, he accepts the offer.

 On a short trip, "Chidambaram" reveals his true identity as Vasu to Viswanathan's daughters, who agree to play along.
-Viswanathan, believing Ashok is the only heir of a millionaire, asks Kanchana's consent to marry him.
+Viswanathan, believing Ashok is the only heir to a millionaire, asks Kanchana's consent to marry him.
 When Kanchana rejects the proposal, Viswanathan asks Nirmala, who happily accepts.
 Vasu's father Sachidanandam, who is buying a nearby estate, is referred to Viswanathan and arrives in Chinnamalai.
 They meet and discover that they are childhood friends.

 Believing it would be inappropriate to marry off his younger daughter while the elder one is still unmarried, Viswanathan arranges Kanchana's marriage to Vasu, who meets his father but is unable to reveal his true identity to prevent getting caught.
 When Sachidanandam returns to Madras to make the wedding preparations, he finds that there has been no word from his son, who left for Coimbatore weeks before.
 Sachidanandam almost cancels the marriage when Vasu makes a telephone call in the nick of time and approves the marriage.

 Sachidanandam's car breaks down, and he takes shelter in a school teacher's hut until it is fixed.
 There, he finds a photograph of Ashok and realises he is the teacher's son.
-Suspecting Ashok of foul play to usurp Viswanathan's riches, Sachidanandam files a complaint.
+Suspecting Ashok of foul play to usurp Viswanathan's riches, Sachidanandam files a police complaint.
 Vasu and Ashok are held in custody by the police.
 As Sachidanandam arrives at the police station, the truth behind the impersonation is revealed and he withdraws his complaint.
 When his daughters refuse to part with their lovers, Viswanathan realises their love and agrees to their request to get married.